 For us Hindutva is nationalism says Gadkari

-New Delhi, May 07: Making it clear that he is not in the race for the Prime Minister's post, Union minister Nitin Gadkari on Sunday said the ruling BJP will win more seats than it had won in the 2014 Lok Sabha polls and Narendra Modi will continue to be at the helm.
+New Delhi, May 07: Making it clear that he is not in the race for the Prime Minister's post, Union minister Nitin Gadkari on Sunday said the ruling Bharatiya Janata Party (BJP) will win more seats than it had won in the 2014 Lok Sabha polls and Narendra Modi will continue to be at the helm.

 "I have said it earlier also that I am not a prime ministerial candidate," he told reporters here in response to a query.

-The Union minister for road transport and highways, water resources and river development said, "The BJP will win more seats than the 2014 general election and Narendra Modi will again be the Prime Minister."
+The Union minister for road transport and highways, water resources and river development said, "The BJP will win more seats than the 2014 general election and Narendra Modi will again be the prime minister."

-Asserting that development was the only agenda of the Bharatiya Janata Party (BJP) in the ongoing national election, he said "we are fighting the polls to make the country a super economic power" and listed the works carried out by the Modi government.
+Asserting that development was the only agenda of the BJP in the ongoing national election, he said "we are fighting the polls to make the country a super economic power" and listed the works carried out by the Modi government.

 Gadkari faints at a rally near Shirdi